AidanNeeson/renewable-ml/README.md

 cell and through each notebook, giving you the all-inclusive green energy prediction experience!

+There is now a website that hosts the note books!
+You can find it [here](aidanneeson610artifact.netlify.app)

 ## Some Related Works

 Some similar work has been done in the past.
 The largest one, NREL's PVWatts,